Please see Information Circular 75 for details of changes to stamp duty announced in the State Budget 2015-16.

 Stamp duty will still apply on the transfer of land or motor vehicles included as part of a transfer of business.

-If the business transfer instrument is not liable to duty, this is not required to be stamped.
+If the business transfer instrument is not liable to duty, the instrument is not required to be stamped.

 Stamp duty is charged on either the market value or consideration, whichever is the greater when there is: